ETS-Next-Gen/writing_observer/README.md

 important that this configuration remains usable.

-For deployment and more sophisticated uses (e.g. NLP) in larger numbers of classrooms, we expect to need **heavy** metal.
+For deployment and more sophisticated uses (e.g. NLP) in larger numbers of classrooms, we need **heavy** metal.
 As we're playing with algorithms, deep learning is turning out to work surprisingly well, and at the same time, requires surprisingly large amounts of computing power.
 A GPGPU with plenty of RAM is helpful if you want to work with more sophisticated algorithms, and is likely to be a requirement for many types of uses.

 All _Learning Observer_ development has been on Linux-based platforms (including Ubuntu and RHEL).
-There are folks outside of the core team who have tried to run it on Mac or on WSL, with mixed success.
+There are folks outside of the core team who have tried to run it on Mac or on WSL, with some success.

-Running on RHEL requires the following services:
+Running on RHEL typically uses the following services:

-* REDIS
+* redis
-* nginx.
+* nginx

 #### bcrypt

 A note on bcrypt.
-The code uses bcrypt for some internal password management.
+The code uses bcrypt for internal password management.
+There is a mess of incompatible versions.
+Be careful if installing any way other than the official install to get the right one.
-We are not including it directly in the install because it acts oddly across platforms so you may need to install some version manually.

-#### Additional Notes

-At present the system also uses static content that is served from a repo.
-This allows us to actually select different sources for the static data.
-This can also point to the current copy if necessary and can be configured as part of the creds.yaml file to generate the repo or add it on startup.

 ## Contributing or learning more